Updated: Oct 27, 2020

-What will you do this summer?
-That has to be the most common question right now and – without trying to sound spiteful – my answer is: I'll become better at asking questions.
+What will you do for the holidays?
+That is a common question and – without trying to sound spiteful – my answer is: I'll become better at asking questions.

 So how do you ask good questions?